James Lord Pierpont: Career

+"Jingle Bells"

 In August 1857, his song "The One Horse Open Sleigh" was published by Oliver Ditson and Company of 277 Washington Street in Boston dedicated to John P. Ordway.
 The song was copyrighted on September 16, 1857.
 It is an unsettled question where and when Pierpont originally composed the song that would become known as "Jingle Bells".
 Researcher Kyna Hamill found a playbill showing that the first attested performance of "One Horse Open Sleigh" took place on Sept.
 15, 1857, at Ordway Hall, a prominent minstrel theater in Boston.
 Hamil proposes that the song was composed in Boston, before Pierpont moved to Savannah in the fall of 1857.
 It has been previously claimed that the song was originally performed in a Sunday school concert on Thanksgiving in Savannah, Georgia.
 It has also been claimed that Pierpont wrote it in Medford, Massachusetts, in 1850.
-In 1859, it was re-released with the title "Jingle Bells, or The One Horse Open Sleigh".
+In 1859, it was re-published with the new title "Jingle Bells, or The One Horse Open Sleigh" with different graphics on the cover.
+A drawing of a horse collar with 21 bells and the title covered in snow now appeared on the sheet music cover.
 The song was not a hit as Pierpont had originally published it.

 The original lyrics to "The One Horse Open Sleigh" as written by James Lord Pierpont in 1857 are as follows: